-1. Familiarize yourself with the virtual queue process for Remy's Ratatouille Adventure
+1. Familiarize yourself with standby and Lightning Lane for Remy's Ratatouille Adventure

-Currently, there is no way to just stand in line and wait your turn to ride Remy’s Ratatouille Adventure.
-Instead, boarding groups are used.
+When the ride first opened there was no way to just stand in line and wait your turn to ride Remy’s Ratatouille Adventure.
+Instead, boarding groups were used.
 This is also known as a virtual queue.

 2. Know what to expect while riding Remy's Ratatouille Adventure

-With the Boarding Group system, you may be expecting big things on this attraction.
+With the individual Lightning Lane system, you may be expecting big things on this attraction.
 However, it's important to note that Remy's Ratatouille Adventure is not a major attraction.
 It is however loads of fun and uses neat technology, including 3-D effects, a trackless ride vehicle, and large wrap-around screens.